 The INTRATE function uses the following arguments:

-- Settlement (required argument) – It is the settlement date of the security.
+Settlement (required argument) – This is the settlement date of the security.
 The settlement date of a security is the one after the issue date when the security is traded to the buyer.

-- Maturity (required argument) – It is the maturity date of security or the date when the security expires.
+Maturity (required argument) – This is the maturity date of security or the date when the security expires.

-- Investment (required argument) – It the amount that is invested in the security.
+Investment (required argument) – The amount that is invested in the security.

-- Redemption (required argument) – It is the amount we will receive at maturity.
+Redemption (required argument) – This is the amount we will receive at maturity.

-- Basis (optional argument) – It is the type of day count basis to be used.
-The possible values of basis are:
+Basis (optional argument) – The type of day count basis to be used.
+The possible values of the basis are:

 How to use the INTRATE Function in Excel?